concinim/wh-acd/clinical_insights_normality.md

 #### modifiers

 When the normality model runs, its evidence spans will be used to create linkages between procedures, diagnosis, and sites.
 Those linkages are added to the relevant [Procedure](/docs/wh-acd?topic=wh-acd-clinical_insights_procedure#clinical_insights_procedure) or [Diagnosis](/docs/wh-acd?topic=wh-acd-clinical_insights_diagnosis#clinical_insights_diagnosis) as _modifiers_.
-Those links are created as _associatedProcedures_ or _associatedDiagnosis_ as appropriate.
+Those links are created as _associatedProcedures_ or _associatedDiagnosis_.
 An example is shown below.

 ### Sample Response

-Consider the following sample text.
 This example demonstrates both an abnormal and normal finding.
+Consider the following sample text:

 _CT scan showed an area of increased contrast in the left lung.
 A followup biopsy did not reveal any signs of metastases._